Joint Entrance Examination – Main

-The Joint Entrance Examination – Main (JEE-Main), formerly All India Engineering Entrance Examination (AIEEE), is an Indian standardized computer-based test for admission to various technical undergraduate programs in engineering, architecture, and planning across colleges in India.
-The exam is conducted by the National Testing Agency for admission to B.Tech, B.Arch, B.Planning etc. programs in premier technical institutes such as the National Institutes of Technology (NITs), Indian Institutes of Information Technology (IIITs) and Government Funded Technical Institutes (GFTIs) which are based on the rank secured in the JEE-Main.
+The Joint Entrance Examination – Main (JEE–Main), formerly All India Engineering Entrance Examination (AIEEE), is an Indian standardized computer-based test for admission to various technical undergraduate programs in engineering, architecture, and planning across colleges in India.
+The exam is conducted by the National Testing Agency for admission to B.Tech, B.Arch, B.Planning etc. programs in premier technical institutes such as the National Institutes of Technology (NITs), Indian Institutes of Information Technology (IIITs) and Government Funded Technical Institutes (GFTIs) which are based on the rank secured in the JEE–Main.
 It is usually conducted twice every year: Session 1 and Session 2 (commonly known as January session and April session).
 It also serves as a preliminary selection and eligibility test for qualifying JEE (Advanced) for admission to the Indian Institutes of Technology (IITs).
 Since mid 2019, the JEE has been conducted fully online as a computerized test.
 Before the NTA, the JEE was administered by the Central Board of Secondary Education.

 History

 The AIEEE was introduced in 2002, since the newly established NITs, IIITs and GFTIs wanted an entrance examination paper of a higher standard than the Common Engineering Test (CET), which was formerly used for admission to all non-IIT engineering colleges and some state government colleges (by a few states), including RECs and IIITs, owing mostly to the rising competition and the goal of maintaining the exclusiveness of such institutes of national importance.

-It was renamed to JEE-Main in 2013.
+On 22 November 2010, it was officially announced that the AIEEE 2011 exam would also include an optional computer-based test.
+In May 2011, when AIEEE 2011 was conducted, it was the first time the exam offered computer-based testing as an option.

+On 28 May 2012, the AIEEE was officially renamed JEE–Main, and IIT-JEE was renamed JEE-Advanced; the JEE–Main had become the screening exam for JEE-Advanced; the first test with this change was conducted in 2013.

 Until 2018, the exam was held both in pen and paper and CBT modes, as well as was held in the first week of April by the Central Board of Secondary Education (CBSE).
 It is conducted by National Testing Agency in CBT mode only from 2018 onwards.

 The 2020 and 2021 exams were postponed and conducted later in the same years, due to the coronavirus pandemic.
-2021 was the only year throughout JEE-Main history, when a maximum of 4 attempts were given to students.
-In general, for the rest of the years, most students took the JEE-Main exam in either 1 or 2 attempts, even though a maximum of 3 attempts is allowed during two consecutive years.
+2021 was the only year throughout JEE–Main history, when a maximum of 4 attempts were given to students.
+In general, for the rest of the years, most students took the JEE–Main exam in either 1 or 2 attempts, even though a maximum of 3 attempts is allowed during two consecutive years.